House votes to hold Mark Meadows in contempt in Jan. 6 probe

 Republicans on Tuesday called the action against Meadows a distraction from the House's work, with one member calling it "evil" and "un-American."

-Rep. Jim Jordan of Ohio, took to the floor to praise Meadows: "Make no mistake, when Democrats vote in favor of this resolution, it is a vote to put a good man in prison."
+Rep. Jim Jordan of Ohio praised Meadows: "Make no mistake, when Democrats vote in favor of this resolution, it is a vote to put a good man in prison."

 And Meadows' attorney George Terwilliger defended his client in a statement before the vote, noting that he had provided documents to the panel and maintaining that he should not be compelled to appear for an interview.